 We’ve taken our dogs there several times to explore.

 If you have a dog, be sure to bring them with you to the trail!
 Our dogs LOVE swimming in the river.
 We found this swimming spot near the Horseshoe Farm Parking Lot.

-San Juan Mexican Restaurant is known for its tacos, large plates of food, and outstanding salsa.
+San Juan Mexican Restaurant is known for its $1.99 tacos on Monday, large plates of food, and outstanding salsa.

 To visit San Juan, park at Horseshoe Farm Nature Preserve, or Greenway parking near 401.
 Walk or bike on the Neuse River Trail to the Mitchell Mill Road exit.
 Mitchell Mill Road has sidewalks and a bike lane all the way to this restaurant, making it the perfect stop.

 Biking from Horseshoe Farms or the Greenway parking lot near 401 to San Juan will take about 10 minutes, or walk it in 30 minutes.

 For a longer bike ride, choose a parking lot farther away.
 Google maps will help you estimate the time it will take to travel.